 Jordan Peterson provides a strategy for successfully making good choices in his signature phrase, “clean your room.”
 Aim low.
 Start with simple goals, because then you have a real chance of succeeding.
 Once you master these, your primitive, unconscious mind gets exactly the kind of motivating feedback it needs in order to stimulate further success.

 Would it surprise you to learn that conservatives have a greater appreciation and better mastery of this technique than progressives?
 The conservative view of life and history is that progress is hard and that one must, therefore, cherish the cultural accomplishments of our forefathers, while being lenient towards their flaws and mistakes.

 Progressives, by contrast, are as totalitarian in their outlook on history as most people who make New Year’s resolutions try to be on themselves.
 They think progress comes easily and that all they need to do to make the world a better place is to pledge it into existence.
 Their wish is their own command and they are equally shocked and enraged every time reality refuses to obey, which is almost always.
 Nobody illustrates this point quite like today’s socialists: Like Groundhog Day, every time their ideal fails, they repeat their rationalization, “that wasn’t real socialism.”

-Maybe they should learn from the ancient Babylonian kings, who every New Year took full responsibility for their failures and tried to make a realistic plan for how they would improve.We value your comments!
-Please weigh in on our comment section below.
+Maybe they should learn from the ancient Babylonian kings, who every New Year took full responsibility for their failures and tried to make a realistic plan for how they would improve.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com